State visits by Charles de Gaulle to South America: Paraguay

 Dictator Alfredo Stroessner used the French President's visit to legitimise his autocratic power over Paraguay, which he had ruled since 1954.

-General Stroessner, who set up an autocratic regime in Paraguay in 1954, indented to use the French diplomatic visit to promote his regime and himself.
+General Stroessner, who set up an autocratic regime in Paraguay in 1954, intended to use the French diplomatic visit to promote his regime and himself.
 The occasion was an important one, as de Gaulle was the first non-bordering head of state to pay an official visit to the country since taking power.
 Stroessner controlled the country thanks to his authority in the army, the state apparatus and the Colorado, the mass party that controlled the population.

 The French President's two-day visit to the capital, Asuncion, was perfectly orchestrated.
 There were no imposing security arrangements, as the brutally repressed opposition was unable to take any action.
 The regime staged the two Heads of State side by side, inducing the idea of intimacy between the two men.
 Unlike the other visits on the trip, de Gaulle did not meet with the legislature in Paraguay, nor did he visit any universities or businesses.
 The Colorado party organised mass demonstrations, involving schools, the army and neighbourhoods.
 To ensure a warm welcome, the regime granted leave to civil servants.
 In fact, according to the French ambassador, the French President's contact with the population was 'exceptionally exuberant, joyful and good-natured.
 De Gaulle showed no sign of wanting to distance himself from the use made of his visit by the particularly brutal Stroessner regime.
 In doing so, he remained true to his principles of political realism in international relations, believing that it was necessary to establish relations with a multiplicity of regimes.